 Avoid overcrowding and overdiversifying

 You don't want to underdiversify, either.
-If most of your net worth is tied up in your employer's stock and your employer is Enron, well . you know.
-Similarly, if your estate boasts mainly one kind of tree or plant and that kind contracts some disease, you may be in big trouble.
+If most of your net worth is tied up in your employer's stock and your employer was Enron, well ... you know the story.
+Similarly, if your estate boasts mainly one kind of tree or plant and that kind contracts some disease, you may be in for a flowerless, fruitless year.

 Too much of a good thing